 - A 'Ding' that plays when Minecraft or a world is loaded.
 I got this from iChun's Ding.
-I only added this because I didn't want to wait for the 1.12 version of it.
+This feature will be disabled by default if iChun's Ding is installed.

 - A Clear Chat keybind.
 By default, the chat can be cleared with I.

 - Every feature is configurable/toggleable in the configuration - even the option to enable contributor capes.
 There is also a configuration GUI that can be accessed from the Mod Options (or Mods if you're on the title screen).